Mobile application security malware threats and security requirements

 Building an inventory of tools for attack testing is essential for analyzing and gathering target information when the device is ready for penetration testing.
 Cydia is an iOS app store for jailbroken devices that allows downloads of essential hacking tools.
 Debuggers, Decryptersare, and other tools help you understand the application mechanics.

-To assess the risks associated with data storage on iOS and Android, the tester applies the database browsing feature by traversing the SQLite database to identify that database as to how.
+To assess the risks associated with data storage on iOS and Android, the tester applies the database browsing feature by traversing the SQLite database to identify that database.
 If it is encrypted, finally you need to verify the type of encryption used in the sensitive data areas.
-In addition, it uses analyzing the appropriate storage location of the API key chain and access control to test customer attacks.
+In addition, it analyzes the appropriate storage location of the API key chain and access control to test customer attacks.

 Authentication